triple-capacho/EPA1361/README.md

 * We also created our own problem definitions, but also kept the ones given.
 We left the given file (problem_formulation.py), but added everything in it to our own problem formulation file (ProblemFormulationSelf.py).
 This file is also called in all our noteobooks and is used to get the problem definitions we want.

-* All the experiment data that we generate are saved in the ./final assignment/data/exp/. folder;
+* All the experiment data that we generate are saved in the ./final assignment/data/exp/. folder
-* Figures are stored in ./final assignment/Figures/;
+* Figures are stored in ./final assignment/Figures/
-* Tables are stored in ./final assignment/Tables/.
+* Tables are stored in ./final assignment/Tables/

 All other data in /data/ and all other python files were given and are used by the model to run correctly.